-For income tax purposes in India, you can be a 'Resident Indian' or a 'Non Resident Indian.'
-Or you can also be a 'Resident but not Ordinary Resident (RNOR).'
-In this article, we take a look at who an RNOR is and why this special status is accorded.
+For the income tax purposes in India, you can be a 'Resident Indian' or a 'Non Resident Indian.'
+Or you also can be a 'Resident but not Ordinary Resident (RNOR).'
+Let’s us look at who an RNOR is and why this special status is accorded.

 Who is an RNOR?

-A person is a resident Indian in a particular year if he fulfills either of these two conditions:
+person is a resident Indian in a particular year if he fulfils either of these two conditions: -